Message from the CEO

 It is widely known that the current discovery and development of drugs and compounds is afflicted by high rates of attrition and low levels of productivity.
 Pluripotent stem cells (PSC), including ES and iPS cells, are regarded as key enabling technologies for driving change in the pharma industry.

 The translation of PSCs into commercial products demands “T-shaped” people, who simultaneously embrace cross-disciplinary understanding with expertise in specific fields.
-Driven by the diversity of our team and partner organizations, SCAD is working towards the establishment of a reproducible large-scale production of functional and mature 3D human-like micro-tissues that exceeds the strictest requirements of our pharma customers around the globe.
+Driven by the diversity of our team and partner organizations, SCAD is working towards the establishment of a reproducible technology of functional and mature 3D human-like micro-tissues that exceeds the strictest requirements of our pharma customers around the globe.

 By pursuing the above objectives, SCAD will strive towards the realization of “a new society created by stem cells.”

 We provide stem cell application technologies to realize efficient drug discovery.
 Furthermore, by continuously advancing and improving our technologies, we aim to contribute to the development of feasible regenerative medicine technologies.

 - We develop and supply high quality cell-based products that exceed the requirements demanded by drug discovery assays.

 - We promote technology integration and development through collaboration with companies aiming at the development of cell-related fields and the creation of businesses.

 |Company name||Stem Cell & Device Laboratory, Inc. (SCAD)|